 Now, they come up with hybrid corns and hybrid pretty much everything.

-We feed the entire country, we feed the entire world.
+We feed the entire world.

-Uh they have built in a hardiness to their crops that can withstand weather conditions that in previous generations they would never withstand.
+They have built in a hardiness to their crops that can withstand weather conditions that in previous generations they would never withstand.

 The way that they water their crops, irrigation is now sophisticated beyond any understanding.